Jhonatan-35/JavaLanguage/README.md

 # Java Language
-Mobile App by using  diferents lenguages progrmmings
+Learn the Java language in 2 weeks by doing practice exercises and creating a calculator project
 # Overview
-Mobile App Weather Project
+Java Language Project
-As a general description, the application is based on a weather search application, allowing users to enter any different city from around the world.
-It is based on interacting with images and colors, stylizing according to the weather, which is displayed with real-time icons.
-It also showcases and explores the weather of the world's best cities.
-It was created using different programming languages ​​such as JavaScript and React, among other major programming languages.
+As a general description, the Java programming language learning course involves learning different topics over two weeks, applying each topic through exercises, interacting with different data variables, and creating various projects.
+Above all, it focuses on putting the new programming language into practice.

-The main purpose of this application is to make it easier for users to find out the real-time weather in other cities and countries around the world.
+The main purpose of learning the Java programming language is to gain a deeper understanding of this new programming language, to be able to apply it and create projects with this new programming language, and to create a main project that helps to apply the knowledge within the Java software development environment.